COPA-DATA/AddInBasics/README.md

 ## ApiPerformanceSample

-This sample demonstrates why you shown reduce the calls to zenon API to an absolute minimum.
+This sample demonstrates why you should reduce the calls to zenon API to an absolute minimum.

 How to work with zenon API – best practices
 * Do not iterate through whole lists like variables.
 There can be many thousands of variables defined!